Frequently Asked Questions

 - Luckily, UAH and the huntsville community has plenty of opportunites for students to volunteer!
 The Pre-Health office can provide lots of resources and examples of places to get started.
-We also have student organizations, Medical Careers Club and Alpha Epsilon Delta, and Alamaba Student Rural Health Assocation, promoting or occasionally going as a group to do volunteer projects like Habitat for Humanity, Helping Hands, Huntsville Heart Walk, or the Madison Street Festival.
+We also have student organizations, Medical Careers Club, Alpha Epsilon Delta, and Alamaba Student Rural Health Assocation, promoting or occasionally going as a group to do volunteer projects like Habitat for Humanity, Helping Hands, Huntsville Heart Walk, or the Madison Street Festival.
 As always though, if you have your own passion, follow it and use your own initiative to get started!

 When is the best time to apply to maximize my chances for admission?

 - Start your application as close as possible to the date the common application serivce opens.
 It is much policy to ask "when is the earliest I can apply" instead of "when is the deadline."
 Many schools function under a rolling admissions perspective, which means they are operating under a set number of interview slots or seats to fill.
 At the beginning of the process, they can consider more students, while those applying at the end are considered for the few remaining slots, which means they must be all the more impressive.

 I hear I need letters of recommendation, if so, how many?